 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to meet an obligation.
-Credit risk arises from cash and cash equivalents, contractual cash flows of debt investments carried at amortised cost.
+Credit risk arises from cash and cash equivalents.
+The Company does not have a policy for the management of the credit risk.